eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 These lamps will turn red if any of the ionizing radiation, :math:`O_{2}`, or microwave monitors in the CXLS suite alarms.
 If any of these monitors alarm the corresponding lamp will turn red,  and then the interlock system will trip, and the accelerator will be put into an unarmed state.

-The ACCELERATOR section of the protocase is to be able to view and chaning the arming status of the accelerator and both transmitters.
+The ACCELERATOR section of the protocase is to be able to view and changing the arming status of the accelerator and both transmitters.
-The accerlerator cannot be armed until Vault-1 is secured, and the transmitters cannot be armed until the accerlerator is armed.
+The accelerator cannot be armed until Vault-1 is secured, and the transmitters cannot be armed until the accelerator is armed.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_protocase.jpg
     :scale: 20 %
     :align: center

-    **Figure 1:** This is the Vault-1 Control Ionzing Radiation Interlock Protocase.
+    **Figure 1:** This is the Vault-1 Control Ionizing Radiation Interlock Protocase.
 In this state Vault-1 is not secured, the accelerator is not armed, and the transmitters are not armed.
     As well, there are no area monitors alarming or failing.